Cr4O13/gci-docs/docs/configuration syntax.md

 control-spec :: { id-field , action-field ( , subtype-field ) ( , attributes ) }
 ~~~

-Ther are two basic types of control: `axis` and `button`.
-The two types have to be placed in two separate sections in the configuration file.
+There are two basic types of control: `axis` and `button`.
+A control specification must be placed in the corresponding section in the configuration file.

 #### Control Identification